mackelab/spikefinder_SV-DeepSpike/README.md

   * The Example_run notebook shows how to train a network on the first challenge dataset and plots some results.
   * The SpikefinderSubmission notebook recreates our challenge submission (outcomment the respective parameter setting to train on each of the 5 datasets)

+Code for recurrent cells was taken from https://github.com/Lasagne/Lasagne/pull/629